Phase IIA Improvements Completed

-Phase II A improvements are proposed for spring 2016 and consist of additional trails to the north of West Beaver Lake Drive SE to close an existing trail loop as well as trail extensions to the lake, south of West Beaver Lake Drive SE.
-Other proposed improvements consist of restoration to the picnic meadow, site furnishings (picnic tables with picnic pads, grills, trash receptacle, bike-rack), signage and a few viewing platforms/overlooks as well as habitat enhancement.
-Volunteer work parties with Washington Trails Association (WTA) are now underway!
-For more information and to sign up, please visit the Volunteer page.
+Phase II A trail improvements were completed in September 2017 and consist of additional trails to the north of West Beaver Lake Drive SE to close an existing trail loop as well as trail extensions to the lake, south of West Beaver Lake Drive SE.
+Other improvements consist of restoration to the picnic meadow, picnic tables, and a few viewing platforms/overlooks as well as habitat enhancement.
+Wayfinding signage will be installed in the future to help navigate through the trails in the preserve.

 Beaver Lake Preserve consists of 76 acres northeast of Beaver Lake Park.
 The property is split in two by West Beaver Lake Drive SE.

 Beaver Lake Preserve was purchased in 2002 through a Washington State Recreation and Conservation Office (RCO) grant.
 In 2007, an additional 17 acres of property was purchased from the Kipper family, which was also partially funded by an RCO grant.
 The Kipper property connects Beaver Lake Preserve to Soaring Eagle Park and was a critical acquisition to ensure connectivity between our natural resources.

 The Beaver Lake Preserve Master Plan envisioned the implementation of the design to occur in three phases.
 Phase I was completed in 2008 and included the first set of trails (approximately 1.35 miles), a ten (10) car gravel parking lot and other amenities such as a trailhead kiosk, a portable restroom with enclosure and park signage.